justinleetyler/justinleetyler.github.io/catalog.md

 Delta College.
 Library. -- Publication Manual of the American PsychologicalAssociation (APA) for Citing Resources in Print Form. -- Computer data (1 file : 55 kb). -- [University Center, Mich. : Delta College, 2006]. -- Title from resource. -- File name: (1366.doc). -- DBID 1366 -- DDC 808.

+### Dennen2001
+Dennen, W.H -- The rocks of Cape Ann. -- [S.n., 2001]. -- 32 p. -- DDC 552.1
+> Rocks may appear to be permanent features of the landscape but over time are changed from one kind to another. -p.
+5 -q
+> Geologists divide the many kinds of rocks into three great groupings, igneous, sedimentary and metamorphic. -p.
+6 -q
+> A deep-seated igneous rock called granite makes up most of hte bedrock of Cape Ann... -p.
+6 -q
+> The particular isotopes that have found the widest application are those of uranium which decays to lead and helium... p.
+8 -q
+> iron oxide (rust). p.
+10 -f
+> Glaciers are born when yearly snowfall exceeds its melting, annual accumulation builds... -p.
+13
+> Temperature rises about 35 degrees Fahrenheit per mile as you travel downward [through the earth]... -p.
+23 -q
+> The plates move at about the rate that your fingernails grow, an inch or so a year. -p.
+28 -q

 Department of Defense.
 Chief Information Officer. -- Cloud computing strategy. -- Computer data (1 file : 1.6 mb) -- [Washington, D.C. : Dept. of Defense], 2012. -- Title from cover. -- File name: (3000.pdf) -- DBID 3100.
 1.004.6

 > Abraham Lincoln, Vampire Hunter, by Seth Grahame-Smith.
 It is a work of fiction, and takes place in the United States in the 18th century.
 The main characters include Abraham Lincoln, and Henry Sturges.
 The story begins with a shopkeeper, Seth Grahame-Smith, who is given a 'secret' diary written by Abraham Lincoln detailing his vampire hunting.
 The main events of the story include Lincoln's mother's death (who does from the hands of a vampire), his meeting Henry (who saves him after a vampire hunt goes very wrong), his entry into politics (and subsequent surprise that Washington seems teeming with vampires and the friends of vampires), and the civil war.
 The story ends with Lincolns' death; and Henry in 1963 meeting Martin Luther King Jr.  I would recommend this book to fans of alternative fiction and fantasy.  -p.  -b

 Parliament of World's Religions.
 Editorial Committee. -- Declaration toward a global ethic. -- Computer data (1 file) PWR, 1993. -- Mode of Access: World Wide Web (http://www.parliamentofreligions.org/_includes/FCKcontent/File/TowardsAGlobalEthic.pdf). -- Title from p -- DDC -- DDC 170.
 > Irrevocable directives 1) a commitment to a culture of nonviolence and respect for life; 2) a commitment to a culture of solidarity and a just economic order; 3) a commitment to a culture of tolerance and a life of truthfulness; and 4) a commitment to a culture of equal rights and partnership between men and women. -f

 Diack, Michael. -- The light and the glass. -- Computer data (1 file). -- M. D., c2013. -- on 1 ASUS transformer tablet. -- System requirements: Kindle app. -- Title from cover. -- ASIN B00GQZD1JA. -- DDC 813.

 Diamond, Neil. -- His 12 Greatest Hits. -- Computer data. -- Universal City, Calif: MCA Records, 1985. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.64.

 Diamond, Neil. -- 12 Songs / [by] Neil Diamond and David Campbell. -- Computer data. -- New York, NY: Columbia, 2005. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.64.